Last updated:

 This is a now page, describing what I’m currently focusing on.
 I try to keep it up to date.

-Other than the AI Services plugin, I have been slowly advancing the WP OOP Plugin Lib library, which that plugin in fact uses under the hood.
+I also plan to get back to working on the WP OOP Plugin Lib library soon, which the AI Services plugin in fact uses under the hood.
 The library facilitates OOP best practices in WordPress plugins without reinventing the wheel, leading to a more maintainable plugin codebase with low risk of bugs and incompatibilities with other plugins.
-I am currently expanding and polishing the library’s APIs and adding test coverage.
-I’d like to launch a first 0.x version soon, including documentation.
 Closely related to this, I’m also working on a WordPress plugin starter template that uses the library, which can serve as a starting point or at least a good example on how the library can be used in a plugin.

 On the side, I continue to maintain my MU plugins repository, as well as my plugins in the WordPress.org repository.
 There are some that I haven’t updated in years, and eventually I’d like to revisit and modernize them.